-The data collection sheets (Sheets 1-14) are found in Appendix 5.
+The data collection sheets (Sheets 1-14) are found in Appendix 5 (section 6.14.5).
+NOTE THAT THERE IS NO SHEET 9.
 As explained above, these do not have to be used, but they show all the data that is required to be collected for the MAFCONS analyses.
-As far as possible partners should try to collect the data for all fields of each sheet, as these are the fields (as agreed by the partners) that will be required for future analysis.
-Appendix 1 lists the criteria for completing each of the boxes (fields) on each sheet.
+As far as possible partners should try to collect the data for all fields of each sheet, as these are the fields (as agreed by the partners)

+that will be required for future analysis.
+Appendix 1 (section 6.14.1) lists the criteria for completing each of the boxes (fields) on each sheet.